-Imagine the whole of your life changing to such an extreme you are unrecognizable at the end of the transformation.
+Imagine the whole of your life-changing to such an extreme you are unrecognizable at the end of the transformation.
 Mind you, this change takes place in a short span of about a month too (that’s how long the butterfly life cycle is).

 Herein lies the deepest symbolic lesson of the butterfly.
 She asks us to accept the changes in our lives as casually as she does.
 The butterfly unquestioningly embraces the chances of her environment and her body.

 This unwavering acceptance of her metamorphosis is also symbolic of faith.
 Here the butterfly beckons us to keep our faith as we undergo transitions in our lives.
-She understands that our toiling, fretting and anger are useless against the turning tides of nature – she asks us to recognize the same.
+She understands that our toiling, fretting, and anger are useless against the turning tides of nature – she asks us to recognize the same.

-As mentioned, tapping into animal symbolism is akin to tapping into our own souls, because we are inseperable from nature and her creatures.
+As mentioned, tapping into animal symbolism is akin to tapping into our own souls, because we are inseparable from nature and her creatures.

 In Greek myth, Psyche (which literally translates to mean “soul”) is represented in the form of a butterfly.
 Befittingly, Psyche is forever linked with love as she and Eros (the Greek god of love, also known in Roman myth as Cupid) shared an endlessly passionate bond together – both hopelessly in love with the other.

 Greece doesn’t corner the market on associating the butterfly with the soul.
 Here are a few other ancient cultures that associated this elegant creature with the soul: Asian (central), Mexican (Aztec), New Zealand and Zaire

 Christianity considers the butterfly as a symbol for the soul.
 To wit, the butterfly is depicted on ancient Christian tombs, as Christ has been illustrated holding a butterfly in Christian art.

-It's connection with the soul is rather fitting.
+Its connection with the soul is rather fitting.
 We are all on a long journey of the soul.
-On this journey we encounter endless turns, shifts, and conditions that cause us to morph into ever-finer beings.
-At our soul-journey's end we are inevitably changed – not at all the same as when we started on the path.
+On this journey, we encounter endless turns, shifts, and conditions that cause us to morph into ever-finer beings.
+At our soul journeys end, we are inevitably changed – not at all the same as when we started on the path.